Richard David-Caine: Career

-In 2009, David-Caine set up his own comedy group, Four Screws Loose, along with Joseph Elliott (actor), Conan House and Thom Ford.
+In 2009, David-Caine set up his own comedy group, Four Screws Loose, along with Joseph Elliott, Conan House and Thom Ford.
 The group performed five shows in successive years at the Edinburgh Festival Fringe, as well as performing at Bestival, Latitude Festival, Underbelly Southbank Festival, Brighton Fringe and Adelaide Fringe Festival.
 They were selected as New Act of the Year (NATYS: New Acts of the Year Show) finalists 2013 and featured on BBC Radio 4's Sketchorama and BBC Radio 1's Fun and Filth Cabaret.
 The group's style revolved around high energy routines, physical comedy and audience interaction and garnered mostly positive reviews.

 David-Caine's first lead TV role came when he and Elliott were cast as the comedy double act Cook and Line on CBeebies' new pirate gameshow, Swashbuckle.
 The show was a hit and lead to other appearances on the channel including A Midsummer Night's Dream, The Tempest (RSC co-productions) and the annual Christmas shows.
 David-Caine was also selected as part of the core cast in BAFTA-winning comedy sketch show, Horrible Histories.
 As well as this, he has starred in five series of BBC mockumentary, Class Dismissed.

 In 2020 Richard developed, wrote and starred in his own sketch comedy series, Big Fat Like, alongside comedy partner, Joseph Elliott.
 The show satirises YouTube and also features Amy Gledhill and Ibinabo Jack.
 Other notable work includes BBC Three sitcoms Dead Air (as best friend, Hardip) and People Just Do Nothing (as Chabuddy G's boss, Sam).
 Richard voices a variety of characters in CBBC comedy, The Zoo, Entertainment One's animated series Ricky Zoom and CBeebies' Supertato, based on the popular book series.

 In 2022, David-Caine returned to the Edinburgh Fringe with his debut, one-man show, 'Tall, Dark and Anxious'.
 The show proved popular and earned him the Amused Moose Comedy Award for Most Outstanding Show, and a subsequent Soho Theatre transfer the following year.
 In 2023, he was featured in the Royal National Theatre production of Dave Malloy's The Witches.